Soulsbane96/card-hand-probability-analyzer/README.md

 4. Build your filter criteria (these will be highlighted when the results are generated).
 5. Run Analysis.
 This will generate a combination for each possible distinct hand of the given hand size.
     - Duplicated cards in a csv will show up as different cards in these combinations.
 If you do not want this you'll need to pare down to one row per card.
+    - Straights are evaluated in order of how they show up in the csv rows, so if your rows go "Ace", "Three", "Five", thats what the tool will consider "in order".

 *Created with the assistance of Claude Code.*